Avital999/Distributing-Shipments/README.md

 As stated previously, we create 2 representations to find possible solutions: <br>
 1. ‘BinTree’ - a complete binary tree, a new individual.
 2. ‘MsgVector’ - expansion of the vector class. <br>

 We can choose which individual representation to run the algorithm with. <br>
 Each individual in the population represents a possible solution to the problem.
-Therefore, each individual includes information on the courier leave order, and the deliveries tasked to each one.
+Therefore, each individual includes information on the courier leave order, and the deliveries tasked to each one. <br>
 We can calculate the delivery time for each order using the places_matrix.
 For each individual, in every generation, we calculate the total delivery package time and use it to mark the individual's fitness.
 The lower our fitness, the better it is. <br>
 The best result in all generations is saved, and this is our solution.